edgeryders/dynalist_companion/README.md

 4. Install PIP 18.0.1 inside the virtual environment.
-Otherwise installation wouldn't be succeed with pip 10.0.1 or lower (unknown reason).
+Otherwise installation won't be succeed with pip 10.0.1 or lower (unknown reason).

 5. Run the setup script: